Netflix/metaflow-docs/docs/v/r/metaflow/failures.md

     run()
 ```

-When you run this flow, you will see that sometimes it succeeds without a hitch but sometimes the `start` step raises an exception and it needs to be retried.
+When you run this flow, you will see that sometimes it succeeds without a hitch but sometimes the `start` step raises an exception and needs to be retried.
 By default, `retry` retries the step three times.
 Thanks to `retry`, this workflow will almost always succeed.

 ```r
 2020-06-19 15:48:16.653 [181/start/1076 (pid 54076)] Task is starting.